How Is Paternity Established?

 Either parent may seek to establish paternity by requesting paternity tests.
 Establishing paternity holds great importance because both parents have duties they must fulfill for their children.
 Only if paternity is determined will the father have legal responsibilities and rights under the law.

-Types of Paternity Tests
+What Are the Different Types of Paternity Tests in Houston?

 To establish paternity, the court will allow an alleged father to take a paternity test.
 Paternity tests are a fast and reliable means for establishing biological paternity.
 Though many different tests are available, some are used more frequently than others.